IARCbioinfo/mutspec/docs/mutspec_compare.md

 #### Input format

 - A matrix containing the signatures identified by MutSpec-NMF.
+The input matrix can be found in MutSpec-NMF ouput folder: NMF/Files/MatrixW-Normto100.txt

 - A matrix containing a set of published signatures.

 Two set of published signatures are provided: